 Operating The Pump Unit Safely

 Before you begin operating the pump unit, we highly recommend that you become familiar with equipment by studying the Puck-provided operator’s manual.
 Our pump units are very intricate and contain components that will need to be checked and monitored to ensure the unit can be operated in a safe manner.
-To help you stay safe on-site, we have assembled the following operational guidelines for Puck pump units.
+To help you stay safe on-site, follow operational guidelines for Puck pump units.

 Basic Pump Safety Guidelines